 In addition to the Brain Tumor program mentioned above, Children’s Hospital holds a spasticity clinic involving neurosurgeons, orthopedic surgeons, neurologists and physiatrist.
 There is a tremendous population of children with cerebral palsy and spasticity in the Upstate, and there has previously not been an opportunity to see multiple specialists the same day in the same location.

 “We’re in the process of creating a pediatric neuroscience program unlike anything else in the Upstate.”
 Christ Troup, MD, pediatric neurosurgeon

 Children’s Hospital supports treatment of both chronic and acute orthopedic problems.
-GHS pediatric orthopedic surgeons Michael Beckish and Christopher Bray treat basic and complex fractures as well as perform corrective procedures for clubfoot, scoliosis and sports-related injuries, including those with symptoms of sports overuse.
+Prisma Health pediatric orthopedic surgeons Michael Beckish and Christopher Bray treat basic and complex fractures as well as perform corrective procedures for clubfoot, scoliosis and sports-related injuries, including those with symptoms of sports overuse.

 “We treat any patient under age 18 who has an orthopedic condition.”
 Michael Beckish, MD, Director of Pediatric Orthopedic Surgery